barryclark/jekyll-now/_posts/2020-04-22-OpenBanking-Part2.md

 In this blog post I will provide a step-by-step guide on how to interact with OpenBanking APIs, explaining things along the way.

 In the [previous article][1] we went over the key motivations, concepts and interactions in the PSD2/OpenBanking ecosystem.
-If you have not already, take a few minutes to read it.
+If you have not done so already, take a few minutes to read it.
 It explains in depth a number of concepts I touch upon below.

 Going into the technical details of things, in this post I will cover
 * how to connect to and setup a realistic OpenBanking sandbox,